Work will consume 1/3 of your life. In words: one-third. Getting goosebumps? Me too.

 Bullshit jobs are not usually bullshit all the time.
 It would probably make more sense to rather talk of bullshit tasks. (…) I have spent my working life talking to people about their working life.
 And because I am an enthusiast, I tend to do this even when I am not ‘working’.
 My experience is that there are many jobs that I would find pointless to do myself, but which other people do not.
 That is because they have found a meaningful transformative dimension in their work that would elude me, and they, therefore, find it satisfying to manage IPOs, trade stocks, or write advertising copy.
 The transformative action of work needn’t happen in an instant.
 And indeed, it often takes lots of people to make it happen at all.
 People are smart enough to know this, which is why the daily grind of bullshit tasks does not necessarily translate into a wholly bullshit job.

 Is this a comforting perspective?
-No bullshit jobs, only bullshit tasks.
+No unsatisfying jobs, only unsatisfying tasks.
 Well, maybe.

 The results of spending life working like that can be equally harmful, though.
 No matter what the theory.

 What may be the consequences of spending them on something you consider totally pointless, with no meaning at all?

 - Negative impact on mental and physical health.
 In extreme cases, turning to drugs or alcohol, or even contemplating suicide.

 - Increased risk of burnout, depression, and mental breakdown.

 - Sense of being unfulfilled with your life.